JetBrains Rider 2024.3 Help

 Enable the Docker plugin

 This functionality relies on the Docker plugin, which is bundled and enabled in JetBrains Rider by default.
-If the relevant features aren't available, make sure that you didn't disable the plugin.
+If the relevant features are not available, make sure that you did not disable the plugin.

 1. Press Ctrl+Alt+S to open settings and then select Plugins.